 - Some readers say that backing up and restoring from a recent backup solved their issues with older texts not showing up.
 It’s a pretty drastic solution with no guarantee, especially since some users report this problem occurring after a restore.
 But if nothing else works, give this a try

-- Back up to iCloud and then reset the device as new and restore from the latest iCloud backup
+- Back up to iCloud or via Finder app/iTunes and then reset the device as new and restore from that latest iCloud/iTunes/Finder backup

 iPhone Message Search Not Working At All?